codeactual/gitemplate/README.md

 ### `{{gitemplate.year}}`

 > Full year in local time.
-(Only expanded in file content.)
+(Only replaceed in file content.)

-## Custom macros
+## Custom vars

-> Will expand in both file names and content.
+> Will also replace in file names and content.

 ### Place in a file